krimohshu/WordApi/ReadMe.md

 # Solution
 User/System can provide the "Sentence" and solution need to find the longest or the shortest word & its length from input

 ## Requirements
 1. Input can come from following sources<br />
      Parameter in URL <br />
      Command line argument <br />
      Json, xml <br />
      Excel , csv, flatfiles <br />
-     Some kind of Stream -Kafka, kinesis etc <br />
+     Some kind of Stream -Kafka, kinesis, other apis etc. <br />
      Database <br />
      ... <br />
 2. User/System can send sentence in different language so solution need to compatible with char encoding <br />